 Proprietor: Internal classification applies for the documents and emails if the information should only be shared within the “celcom.com.my” and “axiata.com” domains.

-Company Confidential: The highest level of classification that applies to highly confidential cooperate information.
-This classification can be applied to emails or documents if it contain the organization’s sensitive information.
+Company Confidential: The highest level of classification that applies to highly confidential corporate information.
+This classification can be applied to emails or documents if they contain the organization’s sensitive information.

 How to create a new Label in Azure Information Protection?